-New paragraph: The allocation is identified as containing Mineral Safeguarding Areas for brickclay (99.6% of the site); sand and gravel (97.5%); and surface coal (99.6%) as defined in the Greater Manchester Joint Minerals Development Plan.
-The need for extraction prior to development commencing will be assessed against policies of that minerals plan (or any subsequent minerals plan) to ensure that specific mineral resources of local or national importance are not unnecessarily sterilised.
+New paragraph: [MM, start of new text] The allocation is identified as containing Mineral Safeguarding Areas for brickclay (99.6% of the site); sand and gravel (97.5%); and surface coal (99.6%) as defined in the Greater Manchester Joint Minerals Development Plan.
+The need for extraction prior to development commencing will be assessed against policies of that minerals plan (or any subsequent minerals plan) to ensure that specific mineral resources of local or national importance are not unnecessarily sterilised [MM, end of new text].

+Medipark/Timperley Wedge

-Medipark/Timperley Wedge Picture 11.7 JPA 3 Medipark/Timperley Wedge (MMCB9)
+Map 11.7 JPA 3 Medipark/Timperley Wedge (MMCB9)

 - 11.56 Development of this area will take advantage of its well-connected location to create a new living and working experience providing new homes, jobs and training opportunities to the benefit of both new and surrounding communities through two allocations: Medipark (See Policy JP Allocation 3.1 'Medipark') Timperley Wedge (See Policy JP Allocation 3.2 'Timperley Wedge') - 11.57 Together, Medipark and Timperley Wedge is one of the very best opportunities for a strategic location in the UK, offering outstanding potential to help the City Region to achieve its ambition.
 The allocation is already a well-connected location adjoining Manchester Airport and the M56 Motorway, on the edge of one of the UK's major growing and thriving cities, and close to the countryside of Cheshire. - 11.58 In the future the Location will also benefit from HS2 which is one of the most significant transport infrastructure projects in the UK over recent decades and together with Northern Powerhouse Rail (NPR) will provide high speed rail connections to London via Birmingham and between the cities of the north.
 The economic benefits of HS2 and NPR will support existing businesses, inward investment and job creation and the advantages this gives to new development in this location are hugely significant. - 11.59 (MMCB10) Strategically situated between Manchester University NHS Foundation Trust, Wythenshawe Hospital, Manchester Airport and Airport City, these allocations form part of the Manchester Airport Strategic Location (Policy JP-Strat 10 'Manchester Airport').
-The significance of these locations collectively, as regards delivering in an integrated manner development which meets the Joint Plan area's needs, is considerable.
-The Global Logistics (Policy JP Allocation 10 'Global Logistics') allocation for B2/B8 will meet a different but complementary need to.
-The development at Medipark, with more will accommodate specialist knowledge-based businesses, while and the Timperley Wedge allocation will provide serve with office employment land. the B1 Employment. - 11.60 Significant transport improvements are required and will need to be subject to further more detailed traffic assessment and masterplanning for each of the allocations.
+The significance of these locations collectively, as regards delivering in an integrated manner development which meets the Joint Plan area's needs, is considerable. {MM, start of removed text} The Global Logistics (Policy JP Allocation 10 'Global Logistics') allocation for B2/B8 will meet a different but complementary need to {MM, end of removed text}.
+[MM, start of new text] The development at [MM, end of new text] Medipark, {MM, start of removed text} with more {MM, end of removed text} [MM, start of new text] will accommodate [MM, end of new text] specialist knowledge-based {MM, start of removed text} business and {MM, end of removed text} [MM, start of new text] businesses, while [MM, end of new text], the Timperley Wedge [MM, start of new text] allocation will provide [MM, end of new text] {MM, start of removed text} will serve with {MM, end of removed

-11.61 There is significant potential to provide strong green infrastructure connections between the two allocations, especially along new walking and cycling routes and across and along in particular Fairywell Brook both north into Manchester and south towards Manchester Airport and into the wider countryside south of Timperley Wedge into Cheshire and north along Timperley Brook towards Altrincham.
+- text} [MM, start of new text] office employment land [MM, end of new text]. {MM, start of removed text} the B1 Employment {MM, end of removed text}. - 11.60 Significant transport improvements are required and will need to be subject to furthermore detailed traffic assessment and masterplanning for each of the allocations. - 11.61 There is significant potential to provide strong green infrastructure connections between the two allocations, especially along new walking and cycling routes and across and along in particular Fairywell Brook both north into Manchester and south towards Manchester Airport and into the wider countryside south of Timperley Wedge into Cheshire and north along Timperley Brook towards Altrincham.